danfuzz/samizdat/README.md

   verifiably correct by inspection.
 That is, the implementation prefers clarity and obviousness over trickiness and efficiency.
-In addition, it uses a minimum of C library functionality and eschews the use of macros *except* as guards on header files.
+In addition, it uses a minimum of C library functionality and eschews the use of macros *except* as guards on header files and to reduce noisy boilerplate.

 * `samizdat-0-lib` &mdash; *Samizdat Layer 0* in-language core library.